What are reactances and how are they used in electrical circuits.

 • Check the relationship between the two and adjust the values for the desired compensation.

 The choice of reactances also depends on the type of load connected to the circuit.
-In loads resistive, reactances are usually less relevant, while in loads inductive either capacitive ⁤ These play a leading role.
-To facilitate the design and selection, it is useful to organize the information in tables that summarize the different operating scenarios:
+In resistive loads, reactances are usually less important, while in inductive or capacitive loads, they play a leading role.
+To facilitate design and selection, it is useful to organize the information in tables that summarize the different operating scenarios:

 Type⁢ of Load Recommended Reactance Comments